ksingh62/cprg303-architecture-decision-record/ADRs/Scenario_1_Retail_App/hybrid-app-development.md

 ## Decision

 We have decided to develop a hybrid mobile application using Flutter.
-This framework enables us to write a single codebase for both platforms, ensuring consistency in functionality and user experience.
+This framework enables us to write a single codebase for both platforms Android and iOS, ensuring consistency in functionality and user experience.
 Flutter's robust set of widgets and tools allows for creating a highly responsive and visually appealing interface.

 ## Consequences